 - Endosteal Implants

-As mentioned above, endosteal implants are the most commonly used and the safest of all the types of implants.
+As mentioned above, endosteal implants are the most commonly used and the safest of all types of implants.
 They require a healthy, dense jaw bone for the implant to fuse with.
 Most healthy patients, with good bone density, are candidates for an endosteal implant.

 The titanium screw is placed inside the bone and allowed to integrate into the bone.
 Once the integration is complete, the cap or crown is placed on the screw.